On November 27, 2018, the College will hold a by-election in the following Electoral District.

 Am I compensated for time away from my practice?

 Council and committee members are reimbursed for expenses, such as travel, accommodation and meals, that are incurred while carrying out College business.
 There is also a per diem of $400 for each whole meeting day and $200 for a half day.
-Preparation time may also be claimed for Complaints Committee.
+Preparation time may also be claimed at $400 for Council and $200 for Committee.

 What's on the agenda?